 Your Genetics Can Fix That.

-Three world-leading scientists.
+Two world-leading scientists.
 One live online panel.
 The science, tools, and strategies to breed dairy cattle that thrive in hot climates.

-📅 Wednesday, May 13, 2026 🕒 3:00 PM Gulf / 1:00 PM CET / 8:00 AM São Paulo ⏱ 90 minutes • Live panel + Q&A 💻 Zoom Webinar — join from anywhere 🌐 English with live AI translation to any language
+📅 Thursday, May 21, 2026 🕒 2:00 PM Gulf / 12:00 PM CET / 7:00 AM São Paulo ⏱ 90 minutes • Live panel + Q&A 💻 Zoom Webinar — join from anywhere 🌐 Conducted in English

 REGISTER FREE →